 Many retail stores give senior discounts, including Kohls, Ross, and Bealls, to name a few.
 Before you head out for a big shopping trip, call or check online to see if the place you are going offers a discount and, if so, what day(s) it is honored.

 Have you ever bought something only to find a coupon for it days later?
-If you are thinking of making a large purchase, Savings.com has thousands of coupons to your favorite stores.
+If you are thinking of making a large purchase, Savings.com has thousands of coupons for your favorite stores.
 When you search for a brand, it can show you any active coupons and easily help you copy the coupon code into your virtual shopping cart.
 This is an easy way to save on the things you want.

 Budget and Plan for Christmas Gifts

 It's easy to go overboard at Christmas time with so many friends and family to buy for.
 Save money by making a budget and detailed gift list ahead of time.
-This will not only ensure you don't spend more than what's within your budget, but it will also allow you to take advantage of Black Friday and Cyber Week deals by looking for savings on your list items.
+This will not only ensure you don't spend more than what's within your budget, but it will also allow you to take advantage of Black Friday and Cyber Week deals by looking for savings on your list of items.